AtmolanderMimi/basm/book/src/introduction.md

 both you program and any hope of writing anything productive with bf.
 You may even end up in a situation where you don't know where you are, because you conditinally moved the tape pointer (in a loop like this for example: `[>]`).
-You could say that bf dynamically adresses its memory by default.
+You could say that bf dynamically addresses its memory by default.
 It says: `"get the cell -1 from me"`.

-Basm tries to solve this by having a static adressing system.
+Basm tries to solve this by having a static addressing system.
 This means that, in a basm source file, you can safely refer to the 3rd cell and it will always be the third cell no matter the operations you did before.
 The tape pointer is automatically managed by the compiler.